vanhaerenthomas/R-loops/README.md

 ## Introduction

 R-loops are three-stranded nucleic acid structures consisting of an RNA–DNA hybrid and a displaced single-stranded DNA that frequently occur during transcription from bacteria to mammals.
 Current methods for R-loop site prediction are based on DNA sequence, which precludes detection across cell types, tissues or developmental stages.
 Here we provide virtuRloops, a computational tool that allows the prediction of cell type specific R-loops using genomic features.
-This method is described in our study entitled [*A computational framework for the genomic prediction of cell type specific R-loops*](https://www.biorxiv.org/XXX) (currently in bioRxiv).
 Human and mouse predictions can be downloaded and visualized in the [*following link*](http://193.147.188.155/pmargar/drip_pred/).

 ## Usage